 Finding a funeral home is much like looking for any other business.
 Start by asking friends, neighbors or family members for advice and/or referrals.
 Search local business directories and, of course, the Internet for the names of funeral homes nearest you.

 If you need further guidance, the NJSFDA has a list of its member funeral homes available online.
 To search, just type in a funeral home name in the Find a Funeral Home link at the top of this page.
-You can also search by city, county or zip code.
-You can even search funeral homes that offer the New Jersey Prepaid Funeral Trust Fund™.
+You can also search by city, county or ZIP code.
+You can even search funeral homes that offer the safety of the New Jersey Prepaid Funeral Trust Fund.